Gaps After Braces: Why They Happen & What to Do.

 But when your braces come off, dentists explain, the elastic tissues want to return to their original position.
 It's a bit like a rubber band.
 You can pull and pull on the tissue, and it can take on a new shape and form.
 But if you let go, it will try to snap back to the original shape.

-It's not realistic to expect that your teeth will stay in the same position for the rest of your life, experts say.
 Once the pressure of braces or aligners is released, your teeth can and will begin to move once again.
 But other factors can also play a role.
+Teeth can also move due to these issues:

 Wisdom Teeth